p4lang/gsoc/2025/projects/gigaflow/README.md

 ## Project Workflow
 ![Alt text](assets/GSOC_img_1.png "GVS Acceleration Image")
 1. This image shows the main workflow of the project.
 Initially, P4 code was written and tested using the [P4 Behavioral Simulation](https://github.com/AdvaySingh1/p4c-sdnet-Behavioral-Sim).
 2. Then, the P4 code was compiled into a bitstream using Vivado and the [P4 Implementation (NetFPGA)](https://github.com/AdvaySingh1/NetFPGA-au250-Offload) repository.
-This compilation process also developed the SDNet driver integration for the enhanced GVS.
+This compilation process also developed the SDNet driver integration for the gvs-offload.
 3. The bitstream is then loaded onto the Xilinx AU250 card and the SDNet driver is probed to the kernel.
 Upon this, the test suite inside the [P4 Implementation (NetFPGA)](https://github.com/AdvaySingh1/NetFPGA-au250-Offload) repository was run for testing basic functionality of the hardware offload.
 4. Following this, [GVS](https://github.com/AdvaySingh1/gvs) was modified to support the hardware offload.
 While the Gigaflow logic existed in the software-only mode, flow translation was introduced to translate high-level Gigaflow cache policies into hardware-compatible table entries and match-action rules that can be programmed into the P4 pipeline.
 5. Finally, the [NetFPGA Orchestrator](https://github.com/AdvaySingh1/gigaflow-orchestrator-p4sdnet-offload) was developed to provide a unified interface for rule installation and pipeline management.
 This also included the development of a test suite to validate the functionality of the hardware offload.